Israel expands Gaza ground offensive, says efforts in south will be 'no less strength' than in north

 “You bury me with him!” the boy cried.
 A health worker at Al-Ahli Baptist Hospital said more than 15 children were killed.

-Israel's military said its fighter jets and helicopters struck targets in the Gaza Strip including “tunnel shafts, command centers and weapons storage facilities."
-It acknowledged ”extensive aerial attacks in the Khan Younis area."
+Israel's military said its fighter jets and helicopters struck targets in Gaza including “tunnel shafts, command centers and weapons storage facilities."
+It acknowledged "extensive aerial attacks in the Khan Younis area."

 The bodies of 31 people killed in bombardment of central Gaza were taken to the Al-Aqsa hospital in Deir al-Balah, said Omar al-Darawi, a hospital administrative employee.
 One woman wept, cradling a child’s body.
 Another carried the body of a baby.
 Later, hospital workers reported 11 more dead after another airstrike.
 Bloodied survivors included a child carried in on a mattress.